outl1ne/using-models-in-laravel-migrations/README.md

 We see that everything worked for now.

-Let's now create a migration that forces `name` column to be unique in users table and also expect that we already have users in the database at this point with the same names.
+Now let's create a migration that forces the `name` column to be unique and assume that we already have users in the database with the same names.

 ```
 php artisan make:migration make_name_unique_in_users